-Christ’s love will capture hearts, and Christ’s truth will
+Christ’s love will capture hearts, and Christ’s truth will renew minds.

 The light of God’s Word will shine once more in homes, classrooms, parliaments, and public squares.